Uniqueness and Zeroth-Order Analysis of Weak Solutions to the Non-cutoff Boltzmann equation

-We take $[0,T]$ as the underlying time interval in this Subsection, and deal with the nonlinear collision term $\De_j\Ga(f,g)$ for $t\in[0,T]$ as in equation \eqref{eqkinetic12}.
-In this Subsection, we write $\om=\om(j)$ and $P^k=P^j_k$ to emphasize the {\bf dependence} of $\om$ on $j$, and use the spatial and velocity pseudo-differential operator $\De_j,P^j_k$ defined in \eqref{DejQkDef} with dilation $\rho$ and $\om=\om(j)$, respectively, i.e.,
+We deal with the nonlinear collision term $\De_j\Ga(f,g)$ that appears for $t\in[0,T]$ in equation \eqref{eqkinetic12}.
+In this Subsection, we write $\om=\om(j)$ and $P^k=P^j_k$ to emphasize the {\bf dependence} of $\om$ on $j$, and use the spatial and velocity pseudo-differential operators $\De_j,P^j_k$ defined in \eqref{DejQkDef} with dilation $\varpi$ and $\om=\om(j)$, respectively, i.e.,